Jump to Specific Sections

 All joking aside, that "go back to Windows" question is unhelpful and outdated.
 Windows Server has had a graphical user interface for about 30 years now.
 Why can't jetDS do the same but be managed via a web browser?
 I want to cater to enterprise administrators at some point in the future by employing whatever the tools they need, be it managing network services or when it comes to managing OU-based policies (OU is Organizational Unit for storing users and groups including other forms of objects).

 And I'm actually being serious when I say that even I would gladly give up on computers.
-If I am blind and I don't want either Windows or Mac and Ubuntu, OpenSUSE, Fedora, etc. has inconsistent support for assistive technologies such as screen readers and magnifiers (for those with visual disability), I could simply say goodbuy to computers and live a live without computers.
+If I am blind and I don't want either Windows or Mac, Ubuntu, OpenSUSE, Fedora, etc. has inconsistent support for assistive technologies such as screen readers and magnifiers (for those with visual disability), I could simply say goodbye to computers and live a life without computers.
 Yes, I know I am silly, but I would hope there are people out there who would find the truth behind the statement I made.
 Of course, I never give up on computers despite some of my struggles I work with every single day.

 If Windows Server is so easy to get Active Directory setup and going, can't jetDS be just as easy as Windows Server if managed from the comfort of a web browser?